Analytic computable structure theory and $L^p$ spaces

 This approach is the natural course to take in the classical setting wherein one has full access to the $L^p$ space and to the underlying measure space.
-But, in the world of effective mathematics, a computable presentation of $L^p(\Omega)$ does not necessarily yield a computable presentation of the underlying measure space; i.e. it allows us to `see' the vectors but not necessarily the measurable sets.
+But, in the world of effective mathematics, a computable presentation of $L^p(\Omega)$ does not yield a computable presentation of the underlying measure space; i.e. it allows us to `see' the vectors but not necessarily the measurable sets.
 This point will be made precise by way of an example in Section \ref{sec:comp.msr.spaces}.
 In particular, Theorem \ref{thm:main} is a stronger result than Corollary \ref{cor:msr}.
-Thus our demonstration of Theorem \ref{thm:main} yields a new proof of Carath\'eodory's result that does not make any transformations on the underlying measure space.
-Our main tool for doing this is the concept of a \emph{disintegration} of an $L^p(\Omega)$ space which was previously used for $\ell^p$ spaces by McNicholl but which we introduce here for arbitrary $L^p$ spaces.
+Thus our proof of Theorem \ref{thm:main} yields a new proof of Carath\'eodory's result that does not make any transformations on the underlying measure space.
+Our main tool for doing this is the concept of a disintegration of an $L^p(\Omega)$ space which was previously used for $\ell^p$ spaces by the second author but which we introduce here for arbitrary $L^p$ spaces.